Strategy-proof allocation with outside option: Applications

-\cite{erdil2014strategy} says that a mechanism $ \psi' $ is of \textit{greater size} than another mechanism $ \psi $ if, for every $ \succsim_I $, $ \norm{\psi'(\succsim_I)}\ge \norm{\psi(\succsim_I)} $, and for some $ \succsim'_I $, $ \norm{\psi'(\succsim'_I)}> \norm{\psi(\succsim'_I)} $.
-Erdil proves that, within the class of IR and strategy-proof mechanisms, a mechanism strictly stochastically dominates another mechanism only if the former is of greater size than the latter, and non-wasteful mechanisms are on the efficiency frontier.
-Clearly, size dominance implies greater size.
-So Corollary \ref{corollary:object:allocation} explains and strengthens Erdil's results.
-We know that Corollary \ref{corollary:object:allocation} actually holds for IR and truncation-invariant mechanisms.
-So it implies that a non-wasteful and strategy-proof random mechanism is not strictly stochastically dominated by PS, and a non-wasteful and strategy-proof deterministic mechanism (e.g., DA) is not strictly Pareto dominated by BM.\footnote{DA and BM can be regarded as mechanisms to solve the object assignment model where priorities used by objects to rank agents are regarded as a part of the definition of these mechanisms.}
+Because agents' preference domains accommodate truncation, Proposition \ref{corollary:object:allocation} actually holds for IR and truncation-invariant mechanisms.
+For example, because the probabilistic serial mechanism (PS) and the boston mechanism (BM) are truncation-invariant, Proposition \ref{corollary:object:allocation} implies that a non-wasteful and strategy-proof mechanism is not strictly stochastically dominated by PS, and a non-wasteful and strategy-proof deterministic mechanism (such as DA) is not strictly Pareto dominated by BM.\footnote{Here we regard DA and BM as mechanisms to solve the object assignment model, and regard priorities used by objects to rank agents as elements of these mechanisms.} These implications cannot be obtained from Erdil's results.